OpenSwitchNOS/openswitch-ops-openvswitch/INSTALL.DPDK.md

     this with smaller page sizes.

   Platform and Network Interface:
-  - Currently it is not possible to use an Intel XL710 Network Interface as a DPDK port type on a platform with more than 64 logical cores.
-This is related to how DPDK reports the number of TX queues that may be used by a DPDK application with an XL710.
-The maximum number of TX queues supported by a DPDK application for an XL710 is 64.
-If a user attempts to add an XL710 interface as a DPDK port type to a system as described above the port addition will fail as OVS will attempt to initialize a TX queue greater than 64.
-This issue is expected to be resolved in a future DPDK release.
+  - By default with DPDK 2.2, a maximum of 64 TX queues can be used with an Intel XL710 Network Interface on a platform with more than 64 logical cores.
+If a user attempts to add an XL710 interface as a DPDK port type to a system as described above, an error will be reported that initialization failed for the 65th queue.
+OVS will then roll back to the previous successful queue initialization and use that value as the total number of TX queues available with queue locking.
+If a user wishes to use more than 64 queues and avoid locking, then the `CONFIG_RTE_LIBRTE_I40E_QUEUE_NUM_PER_PF` config parameter in DPDK must be increased to the desired number of queues.
+Both DPDK and OVS must be recompiled for this change to take effect.
-    As a workaround a user can disable hyper-threading to reduce the overall core count of the system to be less than or equal to 64 when using an XL710 interface with DPDK.

   vHost and QEMU v2.4.0+:
   - For versions of QEMU v2.4.0 and later, it is currently not possible to